Jonas-lni/reseaux/README.md

     - the connection to the remote server is checked with the following commands: ls - pwd and whoami

 ### 2.SSH key authentication:
-First, generate SSH keys locally (from your laptop) with the command "ssh-keygen -t ed25519" secondly, copy the public key generated with the command ssh-keygen -t ed25519 to the remote server with the command: "ssh-copy-id username@IP address"
+- First, generate SSH keys locally (from your laptop) with the command "ssh-keygen -t ed25519"
+- secondly, copy the public key generated with the command ssh-keygen -t ed25519 to the remote server with the command: "ssh-copy-id username@IP address"
+- disable password authentication for more secure connection with :